johnmgoodman/Mophemer/README.md

 > * Occurring after *speak*:
 >   * *able*, when *speak* occurs after *un*

 Currently, every Morpheme is stored within the generic Morpheme object (the constructor function).
-When the same segment occurs more than once in a string, the second occurrence updates the existing Morpheme adding the segment context to Morpheme's existing context(s).
-After "unspeakable", if the words "speaker" and "speak" are parsed, the *speak* Morpheme contexts will then include the following:
+When the same segment occurs more than once in a string, the second occurrence updates the existing Morpheme by adding the segment context to the Morpheme's existing context(s).
+After "unspeakable", if Morphemer parses "speaker" and "speak", the *speak* Morpheme contexts will then include the following:

 > * Occurring before *speak*:
 >   * *un*